-7. You can now use the mydlink SharePort app interface to stream media and access files stored on your removable drive.
+6. You can now use the mydlink SharePort app interface to stream media and access files stored on your removable drive.
 The wireless icon at the bottom will be lit green to indicate you are connected to the router through Remote Access.

-8. If you have more than one device registered to your mydlink account, you can tap Device List (in the top-left corner) and you will be prompted to select the device you wish to use.
+7. If you have more than one device registered to your mydlink account, this will be displayed in the device list and you will be prompted to select the device you wish to use from this page.